Successfully moving into a more sustainable future

 We have consistently planned and designed the Speedport Smart 4 to be sustainable.
 This protects our environment through a significantly reduced use of natural resources, savings in CO₂ emissions and avoidance of plastic waste.
 The housing consists of 90 percent recycled plastic and the product packaging is plastic-free and thus enables simple recycling in paper waste.
 Most of the paper used is recycled or from sustainable forestry (FSC-certified).
 In addition, the use of harmful substances (e.g. in electronic components) is limited beyond what is legally required.

-Since 2020, Telekom customers have been surfing on the "green network" throughout Germany.
-This is because our entire power requirement, not only our network, is driven by 100 percent renewable energy and thereby CO2 emissions are reduced.
-This also includes lighting and cooling the buildings.
-By 2021, the electricity for the entire Group worldwide will come from 100 percent renewable energy.
+Since 2020, Telekom customers throughout Germany have been surfing on the "green network".
+This is because we obtain 100% of our entire power requirement, also for our network, from renewable energies and thus reduce CO2 emissions.
+This includes, among other things, the lighting and cooling of our buildings.
+Since 2021, the electricity for the entire Group worldwide comes from 100% renewable energies.
+Media information: Telekom tightens its climate targets

 Our new reusable „we care“ bag picks up the fight against environmental pollution.
 Reusable instead of single use and recycling instead of plastic in-cineration.
 By replacing the paper bags used up to now, around 28 tones of waste can be saved annually.
 But that was not enough for us: Besides preventing the production of waste, the use of recycled material allows us to reuse waste that is already generated.
 The reusable bags are nearly made from 100 percent recycled PET-bottles.
 Therefore, it is not necessary to fall back on new resources, because with each bag the costumer gives up to five plastic bottles a second life and thus saves them from being incinerated.